British Journal of Politics and International Relations

 The British Journal of Politics and International Relations is a quarterly peer-reviewed academic journal published by SAGE Publishing on behalf of the Political Studies Association.
 It was established in 1999 and until 2016 published by Wiley-Blackwell.
-The editors-in-chief are Emma-Louise Anderson, Derek Edyvane, Richard Hayton, Jack Holland, Victoria Honeyman, and Viktoria Spaiser (University of Leeds).
+The editors-in-chief are Kingsley Edney, Derek Edyvane, Richard Hayton, Jack Holland, Victoria Honeyman, and Viktoria Spaiser (University of Leeds).

-According to the Journal Citation Reports, the journal has a 2023 impact factor of 2.1.
+According to the latest Clarivate rankings, the journal has a 2024 impact factor of 3.4. and ranks 14th out of 169 journals in the field of International Relations.